OnroerendErfgoed/ol3-amd/README.md

 + Run 'bower update ol3-amd' in projects using this dependency

 ##todo:
-+ create separate build scripts for all projects, and set the "exports" parameter in each script with th e correct list.
++ create separate build scripts for all projects, and set the "exports" parameter in each script with the correct list.